peterhinch/micropython-filters/non_realtime/FILT.md

 If anyone tries this before I do, please raise an issue describing your approach and I will amend this doc.

+## 3.3 autocorrelate.py

+This demonstrates autocorrelation using `dcf_fp`, producing bit sequences with the following characteristics:
+ 1. The sequence length is specified by the caller.
+ 2. The number of 1's is equal to the number of 0's (no DC component).
+ 3. The maximum run length (number of consecutive identical bits) is defined by the caller.
+ 4. The autocorrelation function is progressively optimised.

+The aim is to produce a bitstream suitable for applying to physical transducers (or to radio links), such that the bitstream may be detected in the presence of noise.
+The ideal autocorrelation would be a pulse corresponding to a single sample, with 0 elsewhere.
+This cannot occur in practice but the algorithm produces a "best possible" solution quickly.

+The algorithm is stochastic.
+It creates a random bit pattern meeting the runlength criterion, discarding any with a DC component.
+It then performs a linear autocorrelation on it.
+The detection ratio (ratio of "best" result to the next largest result) is calculated.

+This is repeated until the specified runtime has elapsed, with successive bit patterns having the highest detection ratio achieved being written to the file.

+It produces a Python file on the Pyboard (default name `/sd/samples.py`).